This 30 minute film "Education Under Fire" discusses issues of religious freedom and tolerance, values held dear to Dr. King's message and ministry.

 The film explores the Iranian government's treatment of adherents to the Baha'i Faith, the largest religious minority in Iran.
 The Baha'i Faith is an independent world religion with adherents around the world and in our own local community.

-"Education Under Fire," with its focus on Iran's systematic, government persecution of its minorities that includes denial of education for its Baha'i population, invites greater discussion on the role of universal human rights as defined by the United Nations in 1948, the vision of justice of Dr. Martin Luther King, Jr., the role of justice in the achievement of the world peace, and what can one individual in Bennington do to
+"Education Under Fire," with its focus on Iran's systematic, government persecution of its minorities that includes denial of education for its Baha'i population, invites greater discussion on the role of universal human rights as defined by the United Nations in 1948, the vision of justice of Dr. Martin Luther King, Jr., the role of justice in the achievement of the world peace, and what can one individual in Bennington do to make a difference.

 The Greater Bennington Interfaith Council is a gathering of diverse local religious communities working toward a common witness and mutual collaborative witness.